All about Anatolian Shepherd – Breed Characteristics and Features

 Health

 The Anatolian Shepherds are generally very healthy dogs however they do suffer from some common health complications.
-They often end up with an elbow and/or hip dysplasia which is a dislocation of the bones and very painful disease.
+They often end up with an elbow and/or hip dysplasia which is a dislocation of the bones and a very painful disease.
 They can also develop Entropion which is an abnormality of the eyelid that may lead to permanent loss of vision.

 So, as responsible dog owners, you should frequently visit the vet and get your dogs a full checkup.
+It is also recommended to get a puppy/trained dog from a well-reputed and responsible breeder to avoid any genetic health issues in dogs.

 Wrapping it up